Yashkant-Bajpai/Medium-Clone-Application/README.md

 # Medium-Clone-Application

-These Files are Committed by Yashkant Bajpai for Web Development(Super 150) Mid Term Examination.
+These Files are Committed by Yashkant Bajpai for Web Development(Super 150) Mid Term Examination(Sem->6).